ddrcode/qmk_userspace/doc/extension_vi.md

 ## Unsupported features

-The features listed below won't be supported due to limitations of running VI mode on keyboard level:
+The features listed below can't be supported due to limitations of running VI mode on keyboard level:

 - Move to top of the screen (`H`)